kyma-project/busola/docs/extensibility/resources.md

 This optional section contains all available languages formatted for [i18next](https://www.i18next.com/) either as YAML or JSON, based on their paths.
 When a name is provided for a widget, that value can be used as the key, and the value is the translation for a specific language.

-In addition, if no name is provided, form widgets automatically try to fetch a translation based on their **path** attribute, and if that fails, they use a prettified version of the last path item as their name (for example `spec.itemDescription` is prettified to "Item Description"), and by extension as a potential translation key.
+In addition, if no name is provided, form widgets automatically try to fetch a translation based on their full **path** attribute (always starting from the root object `spec.property...`), and if that fails, they use a prettified version of the last path item as their name (for example `spec.itemDescription` is prettified to "Item Description"), and by extension as a potential translation key.

 ### Example